databrary/www/website_mods.md

 #### Developer tab

 - Should we alert that we are leaving the site?
-(A tabbed page is opened up at the moment
+(Requires more unnecessary clicks?)

 ### Site-wide footer